zyedidia/micro/runtime/help/keybindings.md

 The `StartOfTextToggle` and `SelectToStartOfTextToggle` actions toggle between jumping to the start of the text (first) and start of the line.

+The `CutLine` action cuts the current line and adds it to the previously cut lines in the clipboard since the last paste (rather than just replaces the clipboard contents with this line).
+So you can cut multiple, not necessarily consecutive lines to the clipboard just by pressing `Ctrl-k` multiple times, without selecting them.
+If you want the more traditional behavior i.e. just rewrite the clipboard every time, you can use `CopyLine,DeleteLine` action instead of `CutLine`.

 You can also bind some mouse actions (these must be bound to mouse buttons)

 ```